Left-handedHummingbird/Data-analysis-Capstone-Project-The-old-man-gym-locator/README.md

-# Capstone project for the IBM Data Science Specialization: The old man gym locator in Toronto
+# Capstone project for the IBM Data Science Specialization: The old-man-gym-locator in Toronto

 This Capstone project aims to predict where should one open a gym for old people in Toronto.
 Knowing that the service would not be cheap and that people tend to go to gyms near their house the analysis was done.